 The Insurance Deductible & Roof Bids

-Let’s talk about the insurance deductible, roof bids, and how they relate to the insurance claims process after a disaster.
+Let’s talk about your insurance deductible, roof bids, and how they relate to the insurance claims process after a disaster.

 We’re going to break this into a few parts because this can get a little complicated, so bear with us.
 However, there is a lot of misinformation about the process.
 We felt it was important to clear the air about everything for the benefit and safety of homeowners, as well as, roofers.
 Hopefully we can clear up the confusion and help set better expectations for both parties before business starts.

 Okay, so you had an incident and you’re looking to get back to enjoying normal life ASAP.

 The most common concern most homeowners have is, how to get the best bang for their buck during a claim.
 We’re here to tell you that the best thing you can do is find a contractor you trust, and don’t go for the cheapest one.
 In an insurance claim, there is no ‘’best price’’.
 This is because home restoration claims differ greatly to auto claims.